Latteflo/React-Weather-App/README.md

-This weather app was created using React and CSS.
+This weather app was created using React, CSS and OpenWeather Api.

 It is a simple yet functional app that allows users to check the current weather conditions for their location.